joejcollins/rhapsody-angel/queens/2022-yvette.md

 ## 2022 Marked Queen

+2023-06-03 Saw grubs and eggs, didn't see the queen.
+About 14 of the 18 frames have brood on.
+There is nectar coming in to the super but the outer frames don't have any nectar.
+Nicely behaved.

 2023-05-27 Saw grubs and eggs, didn't see the queen.
 They are making drone cells and seem pushed for space to I added a super.

 2023-05-21 Saw grubs, eggs and the queen.
 No signs of swarming but lots of bees and brood so I added 2 more frames.
 Now on 9 x 9 F.